yoriiis/step-manager/README.md

 ### Manager

-Then, we will create the manager to manage all these steps.
+Now steps are created, we will create the manager to manage all these steps.

 ```javascript
 import StepPeople from "step-people";